 We believe that frequent, high-quality teaching contact time is essential to A Level success.
 We aim to minimise the number of periods for Private Study within each student's timetable.
-Our allocation of 6 hours of teaching time per main A Level subject and for English for Academic Purposes per week is key to our aim - enabling each student to realise their potential academic ability.
+Our allocation of 6 hours per week of teaching time per main A Level subject and 4.5 hours per week for English for Academic Purposes per week is key to our aim - enabling each student to realise their potential academic ability.

-Two periods each Wednesday afternoon are given over to non-academic activities.
+A minimum of two periods each week are given over to non-academic activities.